- May 13, 2021

 Another subscription platform that existed prior to the Shopify Checkout Integration is PayWhirl.
 They’re well reviewed on the Shopify app store and offer a series of plans between $0 and $249 a month.
 The fee charged per transaction decreases the higher the plan you're on.

-A very new addition to the app store is Seal Subscriptions, with plans ranging from free to $59.99 a month for up to 50,000 subscriptions.
+A very new addition to the app store, with plans ranging from free to $59.99 a month for up to 50,000 subscriptions.

 Many brands are reaping the rewards of subscriptions and we’re confident that, with Shopify’s new API release, there’s only more great things to come in this space.